googleapis/java-cloud-bom/tests/validate-bom/README.md

 - It reads the BOM and get all artifacts.
   - It may filter out "testlib" artifacts if they cause problems in subsequent steps
 - It creates a Maven project (a directory with a pom.xml file) with the artifacts as the dependencies.
-The project uses the BOM
+  The project (canary project) uses the BOM and declares the artifacts in the BOM as dependencies.
-- It runs mvn install in the project to confirm the project is built.
+- It runs `mvn install` in the canary project.
+  If the BOM is valid, it should build the canary project without an error.

 ## Usage

 Before running the composite action the caller needs to make the BOM and its contents available in Maven Central or local Maven repository.

-In your GitHub Actions workflow file, define a job:
+To use Validate Maven BOM GitHub Actions, define the following job in your GitHub Actions workflow file:

 ```
   validate-bom: